HearseDev/logos-format/README.md

 - install External formatters from the marketplace https://marketplace.visualstudio.com/items?itemName=SteefH.external-formatters

-- add this code to your settings.json
+- Add this code to your settings.json
 ```
 "externalFormatters.languages": {
     "logos": {